-Goal Category Goal Short Term Goal (2022) Long Term Goal (2052) Education and Outreach For each planning cycle, hold public outreach and education activities (in multiple locations) to improve awareness of flood hazards and the benefits of flood planning.
-3 3 Flood Warning and Readiness Support the development of a community-coordinated warning and emergency response program, including flood gauges that can detect the flood threat and provide timely warnings for impending flood danger.
-Identify potential areas where flood warning systems would be beneficial Implement a minimum of one flood warning system

-Goal Category Goal Short Term Goal (2022) Long Term Goal (2052) Flood Studies and Analysis Increase the coverage of flood hazard data by completing studies to reduce areas identified as having current gaps in flood mapping by X percent.
-25% 90% Flood Protection Reduce the percentage of communities without floodplain standards that meet or exceed the NFIP minimum standards by X. Create an integrated stormwater management manual to serve as a guide/foundation for local governments Help local governments to adopt and implement the stormwater management manual.
+Goal Category Goal Short-Term Goal (2022) Long-Term Goal (2052) Flood Warning and Readiness Support the development of a community- coordinated warning and emergency response program, including flood gauges that can detect the flood threat and provide timely warnings for impending flood danger.
+Identify potential areas where flood warning systems would be beneficial.
+Implement a minimum of one flood warning system.
+Flood Studies and Analysis Increase the coverage of flood hazard data by completing studies to reduce areas identified as having current gaps in flood mapping by X percent.
+25% 90% Flood Protection Reduce the percentage of communities without floodplain standards that meet or exceed the NFIP minimum standards by X. Create an integrated stormwater management manual to serve as a guide/foundation for local governments.
+Help local governments to adopt and implement the stormwater management manual.
 Flood Protection Support the development of minimum stormwater infrastructure design standards across the region.
-Create an integrated stormwater management manual to serve as a guide/foundation for local governments Help local governments to adopt and implement the stormwater management manual.
+Create an integrated stormwater management manual to serve as a guide/foundation for local governments.
+Help local governments to adopt and implement the stormwater management manual.
 Non- Structural Flood Infrastructure Reduce the number of NFIP repetitive-loss properties by X percent, including purchasing or floodproofing vulnerable properties.
 10% 50% Structural Flood Infrastructure Improve the level of service of vulnerable roadway segments and low water crossings located within the existing and future 1% annual chance storm events by X percent.
 25% 90% Structural Flood Infrastructure Repair, rehabilitate, or replace X percent of the aging stormwater infrastructure at high risk of failure and where failure would increase flood risk.
 25% 90%